timonweb/easy-django-cli/README.md

 `easy-django-cli` automatically:

-1. Searches for `manage.py` in the current directory and up to 5 parent directories
+1. Searches for `manage.py` in the current directory
 2. If found, executes commands through your project's `manage.py`
 3. If not found, falls back to `django-admin` for project creation and other admin commands